Christopher Luxon: Environmental issues

 In early December 2023, Luxon along with Cyclone Recovery Minister Mark Mitchell and Transport and Local Government Minister Simeon Brown, visited Hawke's Bay to meet with local leaders and local National MPs Katie Nimon and Catherine Wedd to discuss government support for post-flood and Cyclone Gabrielle relief efforts in the region.
 During the visit, Luxon confirmed that the Government would pause work on restoring the Napier-Wairoa railway line to focus on repairing State Highway 2.

 On 11 February 2024, Luxon and Emergency Management and Recovery Minister Mark Mitchell announced that the Government would contribute NZ$63 million to aid the removal of sediment and debris caused by Cyclone Gabrielle in the Hawke's Bay and Gisborne District.

 Cabinet reshuffles

 In late April 2024, Luxon stripped Melissa Lee of her Media and Communications ministerial portfolio and Penny Simmonds of her Disability Issues portfolio during a cabinet reshuffle.
 Lee had faced criticism for her response to Warner Bros.
 Discovery's closure of Newshub while Simmonds had faced criticism over her handling of changes to disability funding and services.
 Lee was also relieved of her Cabinet position.
 Luxon appointed Paul Goldsmith to the Media and Communications portfolio, Louise Upston to the Disability Issues portfolio and promoted Climate Change and Revenue Minister Simon Watts to the Cabinet.

+Luxon initiated a second cabinet reshuffle on 19 January 2025.
+Simeon Brown gained the health portfolio from Shane Reti and also became Minister for State Owned Enterprises.
+Reti became Minister of Science, Innovation and Technology and also gained the new Universities portfolio.
+Chris Bishop gained the transportation portfolio while Watts gained the energy and local government portfolios.
+Lee lost her economic growth and ethnic communities ministerial portfolios to Nicola Willis and Mark Mitchell respectively.
+James Meager gained the hunting and fishing, youth, and the new South Island portfolios.
+Matt Doocey lost his ACC, tourism and youth portfolios to Andrew Bayly, Upston and Meager respectively.
+Chris Penk assumed the small business and manufacturing portfolio.
+No changes were made to ACT and New Zealand First ministerial portfolios.
+On 21 February, Bayly resigned from his Commerce and Consumer Affairs and ACC portfolios following allegations of "overbearing" behaviour.
+National's Senior Whip Scott Simpson assumed those portfolios.

+Luxon initiated a third major cabinet reshuffle in early April 2026 to address the planned departures of cabinet ministers Judith Collins and Reti prior to the 2026 New Zealand general election.
+Penk joined Cabinet, gaining the defence, Government Communications Security Bureau (GCSB), New Zealand Security Intelligence Service (NZSIS) and space portfolios.
+Penny Simmonds rejoined Cabinet, gaining the tertiary education and science, innovation and technology portfolios.
+Chris Bishop became Attorney-General but lost the Leader of the House and campaign manager roles to Louise Upston and Simeon Brown respectively.
+Goldsmith also gained the Public Service, Digitising Government, and Pacific Peoples portfolios.